Generated regional South Fork Eel redwood river scene; not an exact location photo

 Local plan

-Leggett, Garberville, or Humboldt Redwoods corridor is the practical base.
+Leggett, Garberville, or Humboldt Redwoods area is the practical base.
 Check cdfw low-flow status, usgs leggett flow, park/road notices, and rain trend, then pick a short legal access plan instead of trying to cover the whole river.

 Backup water